 Oh … and you get a big plus if your writing is clear, to the point, and makes your case well.
 You don’t have to be Shakespeare.
 Just take the time to do your best.
 And show you get who THEY are and how you match their needs in the process.

-10. Dates that are easy to read and understand
+10. Dates easy to read & understand

 Sometimes I get resumes without dates or with dates scattered around.
 This makes it hard to piece together a picture of what, where, when, and how long.
 You’re not going to fool anyone by trying to hide dates.